-Land prices in primary real estate markets in Japan (Tokyo, Osaka and Nagoya) and land prices in secondary real estate markets in Japan (Sapporo, Sendai, Hiroshima and Fukuoka) have shown an upwards trend in both residential areas and business areas.
-In other areas, land prices have continued to decrease; however, the rate of such decreases in land prices has contracted over the past few years.
-The number of properties acquired by J-REITs in local areas has increased over the last few years.
+Land prices in Tokyo and Nagoya, which are primary real estate markets in Japan, and land prices in secondary real estate markets in Japan (Sapporo, Sendai, Hiroshima and Fukuoka) have shown an upwards trend in residential areas.
+Land prices in Osaka, which is a primary real estate market in Japan, have not changed compared with last year.
+Land prices in the primary real estate markets in Japan (Tokyo, Osaka, and Nagoya) and land prices in secondary real estate markets in Japan (Sapporo, Sendai, Hiroshima and Fukuoka) have shown an upwards trend in business areas.
+In provincial areas, land prices have continued to decrease; however, the rate of such decreases in land prices has slowed, and the range of decrease is the least in 24 years.
+Recently, the scale of construction and acquisition of hotels and logistics in local areas has been increasing.